stephengold/Heart/README.md

  + https://github.com/stephengold/Heart/releases/tag/5.0.0for32

-You'll want the class jars
+You'll want the class jar
 and probably the `-sources` and `-javadoc` jars as well.

 Open the project's properties in the IDE (JME 3.2 SDK or NetBeans 8.2):